1983–84 Montreal Canadiens season: Playoffs

-As fourth-place finishers, the Canadiens drew the division winner Boston Bruins as their first round opponent.
-The Canadiens upset the Bruins, sweeping the series in three straight games.
+As fourth-place finishers, the Canadiens drew the division winner Boston Bruins as their first-round opponent.
+The Canadiens upset the Bruins, sweeping the series in three straight games their first playoff series victory since 1980.
 The Canadiens then faced off against the Quebec Nordiques in a "Battle of Quebec" which culminated in the Good Friday Massacre.
-The Canadiens defeated the Nordiques four games to two to advance against the New York Islanders, the defending Stanley Cup champion.
+The Canadiens defeated the Nordiques four games to two to advance against the New York Islanders, the four-time defending Stanley Cup champions.
 The Islanders would eliminate the Canadiens in six games.